-The professional services and the corresponding fees will include professional services through the design phase.
-The selected team will work with the City to complete a comparative financial feasibility analysis.
-As stated above, the overall scope of work is in two components: (1) Design/Preconstruction and (2) Construction Management; however, this RFP is limited to the Design/Preconstruction related to the architectural and engineering firms.
+The professional services and the corresponding fees will include Construction Manager at Risk (CmaR) starting from the design phase, during construction, and through the completion of punch list work, acceptance by the owner, completion of record drawings with the designer.
+As stated above, the scope of work is in two components: (1) Design/Pre-construction and (2) Construction Management; however, this RFP is limited to the CMaR related to the construction management firms.